rrovetto/Ontology-Development-Guidelines/README.md

 * NASA Datanauts open data group (class of 2017.
 2017-20)
 * Journal of Search and Rescue (webmaster, journal developer)

-## Warranty
-No warranty.
-Presented "AS IS".
-Author and copyright holder is not liable.
-All content, work and products are subject to revision.
-No claims to completeness.
-No claims to complete accuracy.

 ## Copyright
 © 2013-2021, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.
 Citation/attribution required.
+No warranty.
+Presented "AS IS".
+Author and copyright holder is not liable.
+All content, work and products are subject to revision.
+No claims to completeness or complete accuracy.